Andry-Arthur/Andry-Arthur/README.md

 - 🔍 Exploring new technologies in AI, web and mobile development
 - 👥 Leading tech initiatives through ACM club
 - 📚 Pursuing coursework in Robotics, Automation, and AI
+- 🧑‍💻 Working on fun side projects (See my portfolio)